wootfish/cryptopals/README.md

 The eighth set is available [here](https://toadstyle.org/cryptopals/).

-If you're working through these challenges yourself, try to resist spending too much time looking at other people's work - you learn more when you figure the problems out on your own!
+If you're working through these challenges yourself, try to resist spending too much time looking at other people's work - you learn more from these when you figure them out on your own!

 If you're interested in this stuff, feel free to hit me up [on Twitter](https://twitter.com/elisohl) or